You are here: Infothek - How can you lower your blood pressure?

 Antihypertensives blood pressurelowering medications

-• Diuretics water pills
+• Diuretics "water pills"

-• Calcium channel blockers (three groups are distinguished)
+• Calcium channel blockers (three different groups)

 • ACE inhibitors